miloh1elena/project3-group7/README.md

 - in the 'static' folder:
     - 'index.html' which is the code for the visualization wave page
     - 'plots.js' which is the java script code for the visualizations.

+#  Analysis:
+Key insight: Threads was big news, but because old news fast!

+Takeaway 1: Android is the main source of downloads/reviews (91% of reviews).
+Takeaway 2: The hype for Threads was short lived (lasted 4 days).
+Need to keep people engaged.
+Takeaway 3: Android users have a more positive perception of the app.
+Apple users show a higher proportion of negative reviews.